PjotrVr/color-yoinker/README.md

 ## About
-Goal of this project is create functional clone of ColorHunt website, instead of color palletes I use color hexcodes
+Goal of this project is to create functional clone of ColorHunt website.
+Instead of color palettes I use single color hexcodes.